 The largest county in the UK likes its homes cooler

 People living in Yorkshire are more likely to have their thermostats turned down lower than anyone else in the UK.
-People living in London on the other hand are more likely to have their heating cranked up to maximum.
+People living in London, on the other hand, are more likely to have their heating cranked up to maximum.
 That’s the findings of a national heating services company.
-The survey finds that residents of the White Rose County not only keep their heating at the lowest settings in England, but are mostly likely to turn it off when they leave the house.
+The survey finds that residents of the White Rose County not only keep their heating down at the lowest settings in England, but are most likely to turn it off when they leave the house.

-Warm.co.uk says this is probably because of a common sense urge to save money.
-“If there’s two things Yorkshire people are known for across Britain, it’s their common sense and also their no-nonsense ability to put up with tougher times,” says Warm.co.uk spokesperson Johnathan Ratcliffe.
+Warm.co.uk says this is probably because of a common sense of urgency to save money.
+“If there are two things Yorkshire people are known for across Britain, it’s their common sense and also their no-nonsense ability to put up with tougher times,” says Warm.co.uk spokesperson Johnathan Ratcliffe.

 “It’s no wonder then that we turn our boilers down low.
 It is probably because we’re used to it!” he says.

 Warm.co.uk asked people all over the country what temperature they set their thermostat.
 They found that while the average answer was 20 degrees Celsius (that’s 68 degrees in the old money), there were significant differences from county to county.

 Counties with the coldest average thermostat settings:

 - Yorkshire – 18.8

 - Shropshire – 19.1

 - Surrey – 21.7